Why Wide-Angle Lenses Are <Sometimes!> Perfect for Children’s Portraits

 Breaking the Rules with Composition

-One common “rule” in photography is not to center your subject.
-But with children’s photography, placing kids front and center can emphasize humor, energy, and personality.
-Wide angles let you play with these creative choices while keeping images fun and natural.
+One common “rule” in photography is to avoid centering your subject—but with children, breaking this rule can work beautifully.
+Placing kids front and center emphasizes humor, energy, and personality.
+Wide-angle lenses make it easier to experiment with composition while keeping images fun, natural, and engaging.

 21mm Zeiss Loxia